Arena Lacrosse League: Women

-ALL added a women's division in 2018 with three teams (RiverWolves, Shockwave and Snipers) competing in the first season.
+The ALL added a women's division in 2018 with three teams (Lady RiverWolves, Lady Shockwave and Lady Snipers) competing in the first season.
 All games are contested at the Iroquois Lacrosse Arena.

-A fourth team (Steelhawks) was added for the 2019 season.
+A fourth team (Lady Steelhawks) was added for the 2019 season.
+Little information is available online about the seasons prior to 2022.
+In 2022, the Lady Snipers defeated the Lady Steelhawks 5-2 in the final.